2023 Best Value Child Development & Family Studies Schools in the Southwest Region

 Top 10 Best Human Development & Family Studies Schools

 Our analysis found Tulsa Community College to be the best value school for human development and family studies students who want to pursue a degree in the Southwest Region .
-Located in the city of Tulsa, Tulsa Community College is a public school with a large student population.
+Located in the city of Tulsa, Tulsa Community College is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Tulsa Community College are $8,845 a year.
+Tulsa Community College undergraduate students pay an average of $8,845 in tuition and fees each year.
 On average, human development graduates from Tulsa Community College take out $15,283 in student loans while working on their degree.

-CNM undergraduate students pay an average of $7,540 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at CNM are $7,540 per year.
 The average amount in student loans that human development majors at CNM take out is $7,500.

 Read full report on Human Development & Family Studies at Central New Mexico Community College